-A good example is 33 year old Joel Thomas from Wisconsin.
+A good example is 33-year-old Joel Thomas from Wisconsin.
 I first met Joel at a real estate investing seminar in California a few years ago.
 I did the marketing for the seminar so I attended to help get everyone signed in and see many of my real estate investor friends.
 Joel spent more time out in the hall talking to me about Panama than he did in the classroom.
 A few months later, he was on a Panama Relocation Tour and was instantly hooked.
 He was actually thinking about relocating to Chile before learning about all the advantages in Panama.
-Joel moved to Panama about 8 months ago to attend an MBA program at 2/3 less costs than the United States.
+Joel moved to Panama to attend an MBA program at 2/3 less costs than the United States.
 The instructors are flown in from the United States to Panama City for class on Friday and Saturday.
 So that leaves the rest of the week for Joel to work for someone else.
-But he found that it was difficult getting a job until he got his work permit.
+But he found that it was impossible getting a job until he got his work permit.
 And you can’t get a work permit until you get your permanent visa.
 Once he got his work permit, he landed a job with a multinational company making as much, or more than he would if he were working in the United States.
 What his video below to learn about his life in Panama …

-There are more than 120 multinational companies who have headquarters in Panama.
+There are more than 120 multinational companies that have headquarters in Panama.
 Microsoft is expected to open an office in Panama City soon.
 Panama offers a lot of tax advantages to multinational companies to relocate to Panama.
 You can learn more about the multinational companies in my free booklet, Fund Your Freedom Overseas.

 Anne and her husband, both in their 40s, moved from France to Coronado Panama several years ago.
 Anne sells and rents real estate in the Coronado area and her husband is a videographer.
-We often meet with Anne during the Panama Relocation Tours.
+We sometimes meet with Anne during the Panama Relocation Tours.

-A good way to connect with young expats living in Panama is through (YEP) at https://www.facebook.com/YoungExpatsinPanama The site has more than 4000 members from many different countries, many who live in Panama.
-They host regular beach parties and other gathersing for young (and young at heart) expats in Pamana.
+A good way to connect with young ex-pats living in Panama is through the Young Expats in Panama Facebook group.
+The site has more than 14,000 members from many different countries!
+Most of them already live in Panama!

-Internations Panama is another way to connect with young expats in Panama.
-They host regular events in Panama City for expats to get together.
+Internations Panama is another way to connect with young ex-pats in Panama.
+They host regular events in Panama City for ex-pats to get together.

 But, Panama is not a good fit for everyone.
-Whether you are a young person or a retiree, it is better to come check out Panama before you make a decision to move to Panama. (ideally, during a Panama Relocation Tour).
+Whether you are a young person or a retiree, it is better to come to check out Panama before you make a decision to move to Panama.
+Ideally, during a Panama Relocation Tour!.
 If you like what you see, then you may want to do a test drive, living in Panama for 3-6 months, before you make your final decision… or you may be ready to take the leap after you see how wonderful Panama is.